SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Recruitment Concepts

-Thise single most important activity of a club.
+This is the single most important activity of a club.

-The single place (besides arguably PESDT) where systems matter the most, because you have an enormous scaled up load to handle.
+This is the single place (besides arguably PESDT) where systems matter the most, because you have an enormous scaled up load to handle.

 First, a brief view on how recruitments were done in the past:
 _For my batch (2021, but recruitments ended up happening in the January of 2022), we had one online round with a quick 1v1 debate, since this was the covid era.
 3+1 minute speeches with one witness, and once the debate ended, we had no contact._